jha-lab/cnn_design-space/README.md

 ![Tests](https://github.com/JHA-Lab/cnn_design-space/workflows/tests/badge.svg)
 <!-- ![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FJHA-Lab%2Fcnn_design-space&count_bg=%23FFC401&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false) -->

-This directory contains the tool **CNNBench** which can be used to generate and evaluate different Convolutional Neural Network (CNN) architectures pertinent to the domain of Machine-Learning Accelerators.
+This repository contains the tool **CNNBench** which can be used to generate and evaluate different Convolutional Neural Network (CNN) architectures pertinent to the domain of Machine-Learning Accelerators.
 This repository has been forked from [nasbench](https://github.com/google-research/nasbench) and then expanded to cover a larger set of CNN architectures.

 ## Environment setup